Commercial Kitchen Technology: The Equipment You Need For Your Restaurant

 Unlike most of the kitchen technology we share in this article, a remotely controlled kitchen is not a pre-made product but a bespoke network.
 IoT providers can design and install an Internet of Things kitchen that’s right for your restaurant.

-A kitchen display system (KDS) is a must-have restaurant technology in any commercial kitchen.
+A kitchen display system (KDS) is a must-have restaurant technology in any commercial kitchen – just ask Chef Jay Zheng of Koyo restaurant in New York City.
 Kitchen display systems replace old school kitchen receipt printers by improving communication between your front-of-house and back-of-house teams.

 Here are some benefits to a kitchen display system:

 No lag.
 With a digital kitchen order system, orders appear immediately on a monitor or tablet so your team doesn’t have to wait for a receipt to be printed.

 Improved cooking time.
 Robust kitchen display systems can keep track of how long it takes your team to complete tickets.
 This data can help you manage your back-of-house team and make well-informed decisions about your menu.